 Over the last several weeks, we’ve been seeing photos and videos of people feeding gray jays up in the White Mountains, and the majority of the photos seem to have been taken on Mt.
 Tom.
 To be honest, we really aren’t bird people.
+We have a borderline obsession with large mammals (especially bears), but birds generally don’t move the needle for us.
 Realistically, I’d say there are about five birds that I’d be willing to get off the couch to go see: 1) bald eagle, 2) puffin, 3) penguin 4) ostrich, 5) flamingo.
 Gray jays aren’t even close to making that list; however, if there’s a chance that they will land on my hand or potentially pose for a picture on someone’s head, that changes everything.
 Naturally, we wasted no time planning a hike up Mt.
 Tom.

 The Hike (Trail Map)